MicrosoftDocs/entra-docs/docs/global-secure-access/reference-current-known-limitations.md

 The client only tunnels traffic sent using sockets.
 It doesn't tunnel traffic injected to the network stack using a driver (for example, some of the traffic generated by Network Mapper (Nmap)).
 Injected packets go directly to the network.

 #### Multi-session
 The Global Secure Access client doesn't support concurrent sessions on the same machine.
-This limitation applies to RDP servers and VDI solutions like Azure Virtual Desktop (AVD) that are configured for multi-session.
+This limitation applies to Remote Desktop Protocol (RDP) servers and Virtual Desktop Infrastructure (VDI) solutions like Azure Virtual Desktop (AVD) that are configured for multi-session.

 #### Arm64
 The Global Secure Access client doesn't support Arm64 architecture.